 What Should Designers Do?

+Ultimately, designing for left-handed users is about accessibility, it’s about inclusive design, and it’s just one more way in which we need to design responsively.
 At last year’s X Conf in Budapest, Matt Ritchie presented a proposal for a new media query to handle LHW browsing.
 The idea was to permit fine-tuning of LHW presentation, allowing designers to override critical placement issues, like logo position.
 However the idea has been widely dismissed as being too easy to override user preferences:

 Ultimately, this is about empowering users to interact in a way that is natural to them…providing front-end developers with a tool to overrule those stated preferences borders on the unethical.~ Caitlin Fring, human-centered designer